robertjdominguez/flask-guide/step_by_step.md

 Now, go ahead and create the rest of your endpoints (articles/headlines, article, login, logout, profile, create_article) and I'll help you.

 ## Endpoints
 Flask makes it easy to build a consistent appearance for our application.
 We're going to use [Bootstrap](https://getbootstrap.com/) for our site's appearance.
 The first thing we need to create is a file called `base.html`.
 This file will serve as our foundation and will contain our CSS link, jQuery, and other "every page" elements that each page on our site will need.
+The syntax is going to look a little weird - especially when we start utilizing loops inside of HTML - but this is a templating engine called [Jinja2](http://jinja.pocoo.org/).

 Navigate to the `templates` directory and `$ touch base.html` to create the file.
 From there, when using Atom - and since you included the `emmet` package, doctypes like HTML are a snap to create.
 Just open the file in the editor and start typing `html`.
 When you hit enter, the skeleton of an HTML file will be generated.
 Even better, because of the Bootstrap 4 package we're utilizing, there's an option that will pop up titled `htmlb4` that will go ahead and take care of needed information.
 It should look like the code below: